 A therapist generally has a master’s degree, MD, certificate, or Ph.D. in various fields.
 In addition, these may include psychological counseling, psychiatry, clinical psychology, or social work.

-Distinguishing the work of the two professionals will assist you in getting the right provider for your requirements.
-Check out the following differences
+Distinguishing the work of the two professionals will assist you in getting the right provider for your needs.

-The main job of psychologists is to diagnose mental illnesses and give the necessary treatment or care.
+The main job of psychologists is to diagnose mental health issues and give the necessary treatment or care.
 The mental health professional works together with a psychiatrist, who is also a medical doctor that can prescribe medications when the need arises.

 Most people think that therapists are only trained to listen.
 While this might be a comforting thought, therapy entails much more than that.
 The work of a therapist is to provide treatment and rehabilitation for people with mental disorders.
 They offer support and guidance when assisting the clients in making effective decisions.

 Unlike a psychologist, a therapist does not ordinarily conduct research.
-Nevertheless, he/ she can write for report publishing purposes.
-Therefore, when selecting a therapist, take note of the education background, licensing, and professional credentials.
+Nevertheless, they can write for report publishing purposes.
+Therefore, when selecting a therapist, take note of their educational background, licensing, and professional credentials.

 Numerous types of psychologists and therapists exist.
 Additionally, they all cover different aspects of mental health in holistic therapy programs.
-The following are a few examples:
+In therapy, you’ll develop healthy coping skills and strategies that can help you maintain sobriety.

 - Treatment center therapists